Dag Mejdell

-Dag Mejdell (born 28 June 1957) is a Norwegian businessperson and current Chief Executive Officer of Posten Norge, the Norwegian Postal Service as well as Chairman of the Board of ErgoGroup.
+Dag Mejdell (born 28 June 1957) is a Norwegian businessperson and current chief executive officer of Posten Norge, the Norwegian Postal Service as well as chairman of the board of ErgoGroup.

 He is educated with a siviløkonom degree from the Norwegian School of Economics and Business Administration and started working for Dyno Industrier in 1981 with various executive positions and finally CEO until 1997.
-He was CEO in the successor Dyno Nobel between 2000-2005 when he was hired by Posten as CEO.
+He was CEO in the successor Dyno Nobel between 2000 and 2005 when he was hired by Posten as CEO.